 The plate is signed in the lower right "Petrus Kaerius Caleavit et Excu.
 Amste."

-Though the map appears in several national library collections, it is quite rare on the market, this being the first example that we have ever offered for sale.
-We two examples having been offered for sale in Germany, one in 2003 ($1,115) and one in 2007 ($942).
+Though the map appears in several national library collections, it is quite rare on the market, this being the second example that we have offered for sale.
+We find two examples having been offered for sale in Germany, one in 2003 ($1,115) and one in 2007 ($942).